Red Wings vs Blues Prediction — AI Finds CAN'T MISS NHL Lines & Props (Oct 28)

 Detroit vs St. Louis Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of data on each team.
-In fact, anytime the Red Wings and Blues play there’s always several intriguing observations to key in on.
-Not to mention games played at Enterprise Center in Oct can often follow normal, predictable betting trends.
+Remi is pouring through tons of stats on each player.
+In fact, anytime the Red Wings and Blues play there’s always several intriguing trends to key in on.
+Not to mention games played at Enterprise Center in Oct seemingly never follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: D. Holloway over 1.5 Shots on Goal.